t3kt/raytk/README.md

 # RayTK

-RayTK is a library of TouchDesigner components that construct raymarching shaders (and other types of shaders) using networks of COMPs the TouchDesigner network editor.
+RayTK is a library of TouchDesigner components that construct raymarching shaders (and other types of shaders) with networks of COMPs using the TouchDesigner network editor.

 RayTK consists of a set of operator (ROP) components, and a set of tools for working with them.